 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Winter Haven is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Winter Haven is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Winter Haven who work in sales jobs (14.74%), office and administrative support (10.97%), and food service (9.47%).
+There are especially a lot of people living in Winter Haven who work in sales jobs (13.04%), office and administrative support (10.14%), and management occupations (9.26%).

-The percentage of adults in Winter Haven who are college-educated is close to the national average for all communities of 21.84%: 19.66% of the adults in Winter Haven have a bachelor's degree or advanced degree.
+The education level of Winter Haven citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.39% of adults 25 and older in Winter Haven have a college degree.

 The most common language spoken in Winter Haven is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.